TI-Planet/ti_jsemu_wrapper/README.md

 ---

-### This repository contains abolutely no code or resources from TI.
+### This repository contains absolutely no code or resources from TI.
 For this project to work, you have to use the appropriate emulator file from TI SmartView - This project is completely pointless if you don't have it installed already!
 *I shall remind everyone that you are solely responsible for the usage of this project, and you're obviously still subject to the SmartView license.*